funRiceGenes/funRiceGenes.github.io/_posts/OS/H/2015-01-20-OsHMA2~OsHMA2v.md

     + By comparing each allele in the OsHMA2 protein structure and measuring the Cd translocation ratio, we identified the C-terminal region as essential for Cd translocation into shoots

 * **Connection**
+    + __OsHMA2~OsHMA2v__, __OsNRAMP5__, [Silicon reduces cadmium accumulation by suppressing expression of transporter genes involved in cadmium uptake and translocation in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Silicon reduces cadmium accumulation by suppressing expression of transporter genes involved in cadmium uptake and translocation in rice.%5BTitle%5D),  The expression level of OsNramp5 and OsHMA2 was down-regulated by Si in the WTs, but not in the mutants

 [//]: # * **Key figures**